 Boldness conveys to our enemies that they are powerless against us.
 If our

-to a kingdom that is different from theirs, opposite, for if someone did to
+to a kingdom that is very different from theirs, in fact opposite, for if someone did to

-them what they did to us, they would be fearful.
-In the absence of fear, we
+them what they did to us, they would be afraid.
+In the absence of fear we

-will be able to portray the Kingdom of God in all its other attributes, namely
+will portray God's kingdom in all its attributes, namely

 the fruit of the spirit, love, joy, peace, patience, etc. Through the weakness

-of our flesh, we can preach the gospel to them in light of our expression of
+of our flesh, we can preach the gospel of

-God’s holy kingdom and give them insight into a spiritual kingdom that they
+God’s holy kingdom and give them insight into a spiritual world that they

 revelation to them, but God reveals His truth by the Spirit, and in that